The global spread of the coronavirus: Where is it? - Journal du Cameroun

 – The Philippines –

+The Philippines on Sunday reported the first death from the virus outside mainland China.
+Authorities said the 44-year-old Chinese man had arrived in the Philippines from Wuhan.

-The Philippines reported its first case of the virus on Thursday, a 38-year-old woman who arrived from Wuhan and is no longer showing symptoms.
+The country now has two cases.
+The first case detected in the Philippines was a 38-year-old woman who had arrived with the man from Wuhan.
+She is recovering in hospital.

 – Singapore –

-Singapore announced three new cases on Friday, bringing its total to 16.
+Singapore Saturday announced two new infections, bringing the city-state’s total to 18.

 – South Korea –